 Download Windows 10 .iso File

-The Windows media creation tool can be used to download Windows installer on Windows but not the .iso file.
-However, to download Windows .iso file, a walk around is required to bypass the Windows media creation tool update download for Windows 10.
+The Windows media creation tool can be used to download the Windows installer on Windows but not the .iso file.
+However, to download Windows .iso file, a walk-around is required to bypass the Windows media creation tool update download for Windows 10.

 To do this, you have to tailor your browser to bypass the Windows OS download automatic rule into downloading .iso file for offline use to be able to use it to create a bootable USB drive that can be used to install Windows 10 from the drive.
 If you do not want to use a USB you can use other removable such as DVD, Pen Drive, Floppy disc, etc.

-- Go to Microsoft Windows USB/DVD Download page
+- Go to the Microsoft Windows USB/DVD Download page

 - Select your Windows language from the drop menu and click on the download button